-- 20 There have been no events after the reporting date that require adjustment/disclosure in these financial statements. - The company has no transactions with companies struck off under section 248 of the Companies Act, 2013 or section 560 of Companies Act, 1956. - 22 Previous year's figures have been regrouped / reclassified as per the current year's presentation for the purpose of comparability.
+- There have been no events after the reporting date that require adjustment/disclosure in these financial statements. - The company has no transactions with companies struck off under section 248 of the Companies Act,2013 or section 560 of Companies - NBFC-ND with asset size of less than Rs.500 crores are exempted from the requirement of maintaining CRAR and, hence these ratio are - Previous year's figures have been regrouped / reclassified as per the current year's presentation for the purpose of comparability.